-As a plastic surgeon serving in Ohio, I have spent the last several years fulfilling the surgical needs of my patients.
-At our Midwest Breast & Aesthetic Surgery Gahanna practice, the reconstructive and cosmetic surgery of our breasts has become a service that has enabled us to work with countless women across the states of Ohio, Michigan, and West Virginia.
+As a plastic surgeon serving in Ohio, I have spent the last several years fulfilling my patients’ surgical needs.
+At our plastic surgery practice in Gahanna, our breasts’ reconstructive and cosmetic surgery has become a service that has enabled us to work with countless women across the states of Ohio, Michigan, and West Virginia.

-Among the reconstructive procedures on the breasts that have been getting a fair amount of attention recently is the Prepectoral breast reconstruction.
+Among the reconstructive procedures on the breasts that have been getting a fair amount of attention recently is the prepectoral breast reconstruction.
 This procedure uses breast implants to reconstruct the breasts after a surgical mastectomy.
-Because of this, it has become a popular option for survivors of breasts cancer all over the country.
+Thus, it has become a popular option for survivors of breast cancer all over the country.

 Prepectoral Reconstruction: A Closer Look